 - In waterways, VOCs cause excess growth of algae, which results in the spread of bacteria, loss of daylight vital to aquatic ecosystems, as well as a depletion of oxygen levels, killing fish and other animals

-- VOCs can even lead to algal bloom, which can poison drinking waters or lakes for swimming, for example in the case of the blue-green algae.
+- VOCs can even lead to algal bloom, which can poison drinking waters or lakes for swimming, for example, in the case of blue-green algae.

-- The water turns green, slimy, smells bad, can’t sustain aquatic life, and is not safe for drinking anymore
+- The water turns green, slimy, smells terrible, can’t sustain aquatic life, and is not safe for drinking anymore

 METHYLISOTHIAZOLINONE (MI) DANGERS